http://www.tribalbellydance.net/

 When I look back, I think I was tired of being the only teenager at bellydancing events.
 I decided it was time to listen to my counselor and start a bellydance club at school.

 I brought the idea to the activities director and to my surprise with just a little effort and pleading on my part, he okayed it.
 I needed to prove that there would be an interest and I was really nervous.
+I expected hardly anyone to show up at the first meeting.
+I was shocked when over 40 girls showed up and were very excited about the whole idea.
+So I was able to prove interest.

 Now all we needed was a place to practice.
 The dance studio was never free between the existing dance teams and cheerleading practices.
 So our principle told us we could practice in the cafeteria.
 That did not work out very well.
 Then we were told to practice on the stage in the gym.
 That seemed like a great idea until we discovered that we couldn’t hear our music during volleyball practice.

-Fortunately, we found a deserted classroom, which we quickly claimed as our own, and that is where we have practiced ever since.
+Just when the idea started to look really gloomy, we found a deserted classroom, which we quickly claimed as our own, and that is where we have practiced ever since.

 We started out with the 40 girls, but various school conflicts and obligations dwindled our number, so by the time of our first performance the club had shrunk to about 12 girls.
 I know some people might be disappointed when that happens, but I can honestly say it made it much easier on me, especially when it came to choreographing routines.